Updated: Oct 20, 2021

 As fall sports commence and training begins, students must adapt quickly to the numerous changes of being a collegiate athlete.

-Freshman volleyball player Kayla Pedersen has played the sport since the eighth grade, and originally did it just for fun.
+Freshman volleyball player Kayla Pedersen has played the sport since the eighth grade, and originally started out just for fun.

 “As high school and club volleyball went on,” Pedersen said.
 “It was a cool idea to continue in college.”